Skip to main content

 Slip And Fall Accidents On Docks

-Claims often involve employees who slip on wet surfaces, uneven ground, or debris around the worksite.
-As your dockworker injury attorney can explain, these cases usually focus on whether the work environment was properly maintained and supervised.
+These claims often involve employees who slip on wet surfaces, uneven ground, or debris around the worksite.
+As your longshore and harbor worker injury attorney can explain, these cases usually focus on whether the work environment was properly maintained and supervised.

 Cargo Handling Injuries

 Loading and unloading ships can be dangerous, and employees sometimes allege injuries from handling heavy or unstable cargo.
-Businesses may face claims that procedures or equipment were unsafe during these operations, so contact your harbor worker lawyer as soon as possible.
+Businesses may face claims that procedures or equipment were unsafe during these operations, so contact a longshore and harbor worker injury lawyer as soon as possible.

 Equipment And Machinery Accidents

 Longshore workers regularly use cranes, forklifts, and other heavy machinery.
 When an accident occurs, businesses are often accused of failing to provide proper training or maintain equipment.
-Your St. Louis longshore lawyer can help you fight back.
+Your St. Louis longshore and harbor worker injury lawyer can help you fight back.

 Struck By Falling Objects

 Cargo and equipment can shift during transport or storage.
 When workers are struck by falling containers or gear, claims typically focus on whether the employer took reasonable steps to reduce hazards.
-The right longshore injury attorney can help you prove your workplace was safe.
+The right longshore and harbor worker injury attorney can help you prove your workplace was safe.

 Vehicle Accidents On The Dock

 Forklifts, trucks, and other vehicles move constantly in port areas.
-Accidents involving vehicles can lead to injury claims that question whether traffic was managed properly or operators were supervised.
+Accidents involving vehicles can lead to injury claims about whether traffic was managed properly or operators were supervised.

 Repetitive Motion And Lifting Injuries